hubertinio/seo-module-magento2/README.md

 Using this module you can optimize HTML output.
 The result is one line, minimized with those needed whitespace HTML.
 As a result, is better performance, page speed insight test score and user experience.

+* move all stylesheets before body end
-* move all stylesheets and scripts before body end
+* move all scripts before body end - all types (external and internal) in correct order
 * remove unnecessary whitespaces
 * remove html comments